What does French Limestone have to do with English Heritage?

 There are two Lavoux beds – Lavoux à Grain, from the upper part of the quarry is the closest in colour and technical properties to the dwindling Caen Banc Ferme but the Lavoux has a much deeper bed of around 2 metres.
 The lower bed, Lavoux Fin, is deeper still and the stone is slightly whiter and has a finer grain.
 Both beds carve extremely well but the Lavoux Fin is particularly prized by sculptors for its ability to hold a very clean, sharp edge.

-The image above shows one of Canterbury’s own stonemasons showing me the new Lavoux à Grain limestone in place in the Great South Window at Canterbury.
+The image above shows one of Canterbury’s own stonemasons showing me the new Lavoux à Grain limestone in place in the Great South Window at the cathedral.
 The raw blocks were delivered to the Canterbury masons who then carved the intricate tracery that holds the 11th Century stained glass windows that are such a famous part of the cathedral.

 St Peter, York Minster – carved by Martin Coward in Lavoux Fin French limestone